Deploy Folder Redirection with Offline Files

 - Right-click the GPO that you created, and then select Link Enabled.
-A checkbox will appear next to the menu item.
+A checkbox appears next to the menu item.

-To test Folder Redirection, sign in to a computer with a user account configured for Folder Redirection.
+To test Folder Redirection, sign in to a computer by using a user account that is configured to use redirected folders.
 Then confirm that the folders and profiles are redirected.

-Sign in to a primary computer (if you enabled primary computer support) with a user account for which you have enabled Folder Redirection.
+Sign in to a primary computer (if you enabled primary computer support) by using a user account for which you have enabled Folder Redirection.

 If the user has previously signed in to the computer, open an elevated command prompt, and then type the following command to ensure that the latest Group Policy settings are applied to the client computer: